Iowa's 2nd congressional district

 Iowa's 2nd congressional district is a congressional district in the U.S. state of Iowa that covers most of its northeastern part.
-It includes Cedar Rapids, Dubuque, Waverly, Waterloo, and Grinnell.
+It includes Cedar Rapids, Dubuque, Mason City, Waverly, Waterloo, and Grinnell.

-The district is represented by Republican Ashley Hinson.
+The district is represented by Republican Ashley Hinson, who is retiring from the House as of the end of her term to run for the U.S. Senate.